orex/supercell-site-hugo/content/benchmark/_index.md

 #### Results

 The same benchmark as in supercell paper (the same as fcc in disorder paper).
 Time in seconds.
-"Binaries" are compiled program which is available on this site, "native" program was built to run optimally on the test machine.
+"Binaries" refers to results obtained by execution of the binaries downloaded from this site.
+"Native" program refers to results obtained by execution of program which was compiled on the same machine and in the same environment.

-The tests were run ones each on such configuration:
+The tests were run ones for each of such configurations:

 *   KVM Intel® Xeon® 3.1 GHz (8 cores).
 *   Ubuntu 20.04 LTS